smatoos/docs.denations.com/docs/guide/tokenomics/DENA Token.md

 ### Utility

-- **Buy NFT**
+- **Buy & Mint NFT**

-    DENA can be used to purchase newly issued NFTs.
+    DENA can be used to purchase newly issued NFT and mint land NFT of DeNations.

 - **NFT Registration Fees**

-    Fees for registering NFT for 1) Mining DENA or 2) Enter Decentralized Nations for playing a game.
+    Fees for registering NFT for 1) Farming DENA or 2) Enter Decentralized Nations for playing a game.

 - **NFT Upgrade Fee**

-    Fees to upgrade NFT.

-- **NFT Minting**
+    Fee for upgrading NFT.

 ### Governance